codewitch-honey-crisis/alarm_panel/README.md

 5. Driving a device over serial
 6. Using htcw_gfx and htcw_uix with the ESP LCD Panel API to present a user interface.
 7. Using React content to drive a website from the ESP32 with automatic rebuild
+8. Using a websocket to communicate between the browser and an ESP32

 ## Setup